iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 * `remove_error_listener(id)`
 * `remove_stronghold_status_change_listener(id)`

-Example of listening to `on_balance_change` via simple event-based pattern in python:
+The following example set's up a listener for the `on_balance_change` event using an event-based pattern:
 ```python
 # Copyright 2020 IOTA Stiftung
 # SPDX-License-Identifier: Apache-2.0